AdrianMarasigan/Software-Engineering-Learnings/Mini-Projects/AES 256 encryption and decryption using Python/README.md

 - AES encryption and decryption are highly efficient and can be implemented in hardware and software.

 Overall, AES 256 is a robust encryption algorithm that plays a crucial role in securing sensitive data in many modern computing systems.

-## Purpose:
-The primary purpose of this script is to provide a practical example of AES encryption and decryption in Python.
-You can use this script to protect sensitive data by encrypting it with a strong password.
-The recent updates have improved user interaction and testing capabilities.

 ## Walkthrough of the Code:
 1. **Imports and Dependencies:** The script starts by importing necessary libraries, including hashlib, base64, os, and pycryptodome modules.